Esper89/Subnautica-TerrainPatcher/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help this project improve.
+about: Create a bug report to help Terrain Patcher improve.
 title: ''
 labels: bug
 assignees: ''
 ---

-**Describe the bug**
+**Describe the bug:**
 A clear and concise description of what the bug is.

 **To Reproduce**